lucapette/lucapette.github.com/_drafts/tomato-soup.markdown

 ![tomato soup](/img/tomato-soup.png)

-I invented this recipe after playing around with a few blog posts I found about tomato soups.
-I like it's not too spicy neither too sweet but it has both charateristics very present in the taste.
+I invented this recipe after playing around with a few blog posts I found on tomato soups.
+I like that it's neither too spicy nor too sweet, but both charateristics are very present in the taste.
 It's easy to make (please let me know if the instructions are not clear) and fast for a good soup.
-That makes it perfect for a winter evening, if you are into wine then a strong red wine is the perfect companion.
+Perfect for a winter evening.
+If you like wine, then a strong red is the perfect companion.

 ## Ingredients

-_The quantities are for four people._
+_Serves four_

-- A spoon of olive oil
+- A spoonful of olive oil
-- A clove of garlic
+- 1 garlic clove
 - 2 big carrots
-- 2 medium sized onions
+- 2 medium onions
-- 4/5 big red tomatoes
+- 4-5 large red tomatoes
-- A spoon of tomato paste
+- A spoonful of tomato paste
 - 1 liter of vegetable broth
-- A spoon of Ras el hanout
+- A spoonful of Ras el hanout
-- One small chili pepper
+- 1 small chili pepper
-- Salt
+- Salt to taste
-- Some oregano
+- Oregano to serve
-- Some estragon
+- Estragon to serve
-- A cup of crème fraîche
+- 1 cup crème fraîche

 ## Tools